Georgetown (Washington, D.C.): 19th century

-The Canal nonetheless provided an economic boost for Georgetown.
-In the 1820s and 1830s, Georgetown was an important shipping center.
+The canal provided an economic boost for Georgetown.
+In the 1820s and 1830s, Georgetown was an sizable shipping center.
 Tobacco and other goods were transferred between the canal and shipping on the Potomac River; salt was imported from Europe, and sugar and molasses were imported from the West Indies.
 These shipping industries were later superseded by coal and flour industries, which flourished with the C & O Canal providing cheap power for mills and other industry.
 In 1862, the Washington and Georgetown Railroad Company began a horsecar line running along M Street in Georgetown and Pennsylvania Avenue in Washington, easing travel between the two cities.

 The municipal governments of Georgetown and the City and County of Washington were formally revoked by Congress effective June 1, 1871, at which point its governmental powers were vested within the District of Columbia.
 The streets in Georgetown were renamed in 1895 to conform to the street names in use in Washington.